 - Helps you pre-qualify (through the bond underwriting, due diligence process).

-- Provides unsecured credit.
+- It provides unsecured credit.
 Bonds won’t tie-up capital or reduce any available credit that you may have.

 - Eases your stress.
 Our claims division helps resolve any issues with the local municipal authority.
 Without the bond, you might forfeit any security you would have provided as a guarantee to the local municipality.

-- Lowers your risk.
+- It lowers your risk.
 Typically covers you completely (100 percent coverage to guarantee your performance, payment and the full year maintenance commitment you made to the government).
 If you as the developer should default, the full bond amount is available to complete the community improvement work on your contract.

 Construction Completion Bond

 They are very important in the construction industry.
-In most states they are required, and it they are not, it is a good idea to get construction completion bond to stay ahead of your competition.
+In most states, they are required, and if they are not, it is a good idea to get a construction completion bond to stay ahead of your competition.

 How to Get Bonded